royderks/react-context-hooks-workshop/README.md

 Hint: Use the `match` object from React Router to get the hotel id from the url.

-3. Also, get the reviews for this hotel from the REST API.
+Also, get the reviews for this hotel from the REST API.
 You can render these inside the `ReviewWrapper` component, and use the already exisiting `ReviewItem` component to display them.

 Hint: Have a look at the `db.json` file to find all endpoints for the REST API.

+3. Create a new file called `HotelsContextProvider.js` and instead of adding the data for a hotel to a local state object in `Hotels.js`, put it in a `Context` object.
+Where should you import this file to be able to access it from both the `Hotels.js` and `Detail.js` file?

+Consume the `Context` for the hotels in both `Hotels.js` and `Detail.js`, so that you only need to make the request to get the hotel data once when navigation between different pages.

+4.

+4. Finally, you can use a POST request to submit a new review for any of the hotels.
+To do so, add the logic for this using an `useState` Hook in the file `Form.js`.